sindresorhus/macos-version/readme.md

 ## Related

-- [osx-version-cli](https://github.com/sindresorhus/osx-version-cli) - CLI for this module
+- [macos-version-cli](https://github.com/sindresorhus/macos-version-cli) - CLI for this module
-- [osx-release](https://github.com/sindresorhus/osx-release) - Get the name and version of a OS X release from the Darwin version
+- [osx-release](https://github.com/sindresorhus/osx-release) - Get the name and version of a macOS release from the Darwin version

 ## License